keleog/PidginUNMT/README.md

 We trained for 8 epochs on a V100 (approx. 3 days) and selected the best model from evaluating on our test dataset.

-Below are some translations from our model:
+Below are some translations by our model:

 **The Good**